rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)
 ```

-This error points at a file we didn’t write, *libcollections/vec.rs*.
-That’s
-the implementation of `Vec<T>` in the standard library.
-The code that gets run
-when we use `[]` on our vector `v` is in *libcollections/vec.rs*, and that is
-where the `panic!` is actually happening.

 Esse erro aponta para um arquivo que não escrevemos, *libcollections/vec.rs*.
 Essa é a implementação de `Vec<T>` na biblioteca padrão.
 O código que roda
 quando usamos `[]` em nosso vetor `v` está em *libcollections/vec.rs*, e é aí
 que o `panic!` está de fato acontecendo.

-The next note line tells us that we can set the `RUST_BACKTRACE` environment
-variable to get a backtrace of exactly what happened to cause the error.
-A
-*backtrace* is a list of all the functions that have been called to get to this
-point.
-Backtraces in Rust work like they do in other languages: the key to
-reading the backtrace is to start from the top and read until you see files you
-wrote.
-That’s the spot where the problem originated.
-The lines above the lines
-mentioning your files are code that your code called; the lines below are code
-that called your code.
-These lines might include core Rust code, standard
-library code, or crates that you’re using.
-Let’s try getting a backtrace:
-Listing 9-2 shows output similar to what you’ll see:

 A próxima linha nos diz que podemos definir a variável de ambiente `RUST_BACKTRACE`
 para ter um *backtrace* (rastro) do que aconteceu, exatamente, para causar o erro.
 Um